Published 15 May 2017 by Applover

 We devised a simple test to compare Lottie with more regular approaches both on iOS and Android.
 There was to be a scrolling screen (pictured above) that would snap to certain elements and, depending on scroll’s value, would morph the shape of said elements.
 Coding this by hand turned out to be a real pain in the back side but with Lottie it was much easier.
 The time it took me to do the Android side was cut by about 75%.
 Moreover, the fact that the designer did most of the work, that would otherwise be done on both iOS and Android platforms (more on that later), allowed us to cut the time we spent on the project as a team almost in half.
 On top of that the Lottie approach saved us about 20-30% of CPU usage during the rendering.

 The basic premise of Lottie is that developers shouldn’t code animations by hand inside of the application.
 It is much better to create the animation once in After Effects, export it using Bodymovin and simply plug the output JSON file into web, iOS and Android applications.
-Then, the library takes care of parsing the json data and rendering the graphics.
-Apart from its reusability (you don’t have to build the same animation twice or three times from scratch) it has many other benefits that come to mind as soon as you start to use it:
+Then, the library takes care of parsing the JSON data and rendering the graphics.
+Apart from its re-usability (you don’t have to build the same animation twice or three times from scratch) it has many other benefits that come to mind as soon as you start to use it:

 – The animations in JSON take up about 30-50% less RAM memory than corresponding GIFs, which mitigates the risk of OutOfMemory exceptions and provides smoother in-app experience

-– The size saving is even more apparent when you take into account that for every animation in your application you would have to provide about 5 or 6 gifs of different sizes which quickly adds up to quite a sizeable .apk file.
+– The size saving is even more apparent when you take into account that for every animation in your application you would have to provide about 5 or 6 gifs of different sizes which quickly adds up to quite a sizable .apk file.

 – The CPU use seems to be lower in almost all situations compared to ObjectAnimators.